 Author: John Abramson (john_abramson@hms.harvard.edu), Lecturer, Department of Health Care Policy, Harvard Medical School, Harvard, USA.

-To cite:
+To cite: Abramson J. -------------------------------------------------.
+Indian J Med Ethics.
+Published online on June 21, 2019.
+DOI: 10.20529/IJME.2019.032.

+©Indian Journal of Medical Ethics 2019.
 Gotzsche PC, Death of a whistleblower and Cochrane’s moral collapse.
 People’s Press, 2019.
 263 pp. Kindle edition, Rs 1330, ASIN: B07N927GXC.

 The title of Peter Gøtzsche’s recent book, Death of a whistleblower and Cochrane’s moral collapse, forewarns readers they are about to embark on the telling of one side of an argument.
 Nonetheless, the book provides an important perspective on an episode that may stand as a landmark setback in health care professionals’ and the public’s practical access to unbiased and thorough evaluation of scientific evidence.
 The book describes the inherent tension—that erupted into an acute clash—between Gøtzsche’s relentless search for accuracy and completeness in the clinical assessment of drug efficacy and harms (describing himself as willing to be controversial) on the one hand, and Cochrane’s demand for institutional loyalty and protection of the “brand” on the other.
 As you have probably surmised, Gøtzsche came out on the short end of this conflict.

-Back in 1993 Gøtzsche was one of the initial members of the Cochrane Collaboration and also established and became Director of the Nordic Cochrane Centre in Copenhagen.
+Back in 1993, Gøtzsche was one of the initial members of the Cochrane Collaboration and also established and became Director of the Nordic Cochrane Centre in Copenhagen.
 Twenty-five years later, in September 2018, he was summarily removed from both positions after six of the 13 members of the Cochrane Governing Board voted to expel him from the board.
 (One member abstained and Gøtzsche was not allowed to vote, thus six votes constituted a majority).
 This was followed by the resignation of four other directors who supported Gøtzsche.
 He was also dismissed from his university hospital position where he served as a clinical professor.

-Although Cochrane’s legal Counsel framed the controversy as related to Gøtzsche’s “whole behavior” rather than any specific offense(s), there were three primary issues: First, Gøtzsche had persistently and repeatedly demonstrated “bad behavior;” second, he had violated the Cochrane “spokesperson policy” by using Cochrane stationary to present non-Cochrane related professional opinions and otherwise failed to differentiate his personal opinions from those of the Cochrane organization; and third he co-authored an article published online by BMJ Evidence-Based Medicine in July 2018 that was critical of the Cochrane HPV vaccine review published two months earlier.
+Although Cochrane’s legal Counsel framed the controversy as related to Gøtzsche’s “whole behavior” rather than any specific offense(s), there were three primary issues: First, Gøtzsche had persistently and repeatedly demonstrated “bad behaviour;” second, he had violated the Cochrane “spokesperson policy” by using Cochrane stationery to present non-Cochrane related professional opinions and otherwise failed to differentiate his personal opinions from those of the Cochrane organisation; and third, he co-authored an article published online by BMJ Evidence-Based Medicine in July 2018 that was critical of the Cochrane HPV vaccine review published two months earlier().

 Gøtzsche’s telling of events is raw and the details are fine-grained, but necessary.
 He describes being caught in a power struggle between the “two wings” of Cochrane.
 The one led by Cochrane CEO Mark Wilson: …advocated that everyone in Cochrane should speak with the same voice; opposed open scientific debates about the quality and reliability of concrete Cochrane reviews; emphasized "brand", "our product" and "business" more than getting the science right; and allowed economic conflicts of interest in relation to the pharmaceutical industry.